DiazOlveraCo/py-autovod/README.md

    streamers = streamer1, streamer2, streamer3
    ```

-Create a configuration file for each streamer where the file name is the streamer's username.
-The default configuration file will be used otherwise.
+4. Create a configuration file for each streamer where the file name is the streamer's username.
+The default configuration file `default.ini` will be used otherwise.

+5. Configure the main configuration file `config.ini`.
+Downloaded VODs are processed into clips by default.

-3. Copy the `.env.example` file to a new file called `.env`.
+.
+Copy the `.env.example` file to a new file called `.env`.
 Fill in the .env file with your API keys.

-4. Run the command:
+4. Run the command to start AutoVOD:
    ```bash
    python3 src/main.py
    ```